kory-smith/korysmith.dev/src/content/blog/making-my-website.md

 ### It uses Notion as a CMS

+**Update 11/29/2025:** This is no longer true!
+The site now uses plain Markdown using <a href="https://docs.astro.build/en/guides/content-collections/">Astro's content collections</a>.
+Even if I did use Notion as a database, I'd use the community-built <a href="https://astro.build/blog/community-loaders/#notion">Astro Notion loader</a> instead of my cobbled-together code.
+I'm glad I wrote it, though.

+#### The original content is below for posterity

 Almost all of the content for the site lives in a Notion database.
 The Notion content gets transformed into HTML with a roughshod transpiler I wrote myself!

 The coolest part is that it handles images too.
 The transpiler uses [sharp](https://sharp.pixelplumbing.com/) to create an avif, webp, and jpeg of each image and serves them up in a `picture` component.
 Sharp also optimizes the images to 50% quality.
 That part could use some tweaking—I bet I can get even smaller filesizes without a noticeable decrease in quality.